LucasDelfino92/morrowindsharp/mw2.md

 Greatly improves performance and fixes some mesh errors.
   - In the BAIN installer, tick **04 Weapon Sheathing Patch** only.
 Rename the mod to **Morrowind Optimization Patch - Weapon Sheathing Patch**.
 - [**Wolf Helmet Replacer**](https://www.nexusmods.com/morrowind/mods/29281) by Alaisiagae
-Replaces the Wolf and Snow Wolf Helmets with a ferocious wolf head with gaping jaws.
+Mesh and icon replacer for the Wolf and Snow Wolf Helmets with a ferocious wolf head with gaping jaws.

 ### NPCs